Morph (X-Men: The Animated Series and X-Men '97 character): X-Men: The Animated Series

 Morph was introduced in the premiere as a member of the X-Men.
 Using their shapeshifting abilities, Morph acted as comic relief and had a close relationship with Wolverine, who appreciated their comedic talent.
-In the premiere's second part, Morph is killed while on mission with the X-Men, sacrificing themself to save Wolverine from a Sentinel's laser blast.
+In the premiere's second part, Morph is killed while on mission with the X-Men, sacrificing themself to save Wolverine from a Sentinel's laser blast, devastating the latter.

-In the second season's premiere, it is revealed that immediately after their death, Morph was recovered by Mister Sinister, who revived and brainwashed them by placing mind control implant in their brain.
-Due to Sinister's influence, Morph antagonizes the X-Men, blaming the team for their death and abandoning them, using their shapeshifting abilities to wreak havoc.
-In the season finale, thanks to Professor X's psychic assistance, Morph is able to break free from Sinister's control, turning a laser meant to kill Cyclops on Sinister instead.
-Following these events, Morph was taken to the X-Mansion, where they had the implant removed from their brain.
-Due to the traumas they experienced, Morph was taken to Muir Island to get therapy by Moira MacTaggert, which limited their appearances throughout the remainder of the series.
+The second season premiere revealed that Morph had been recovered by Mister Sinister, who revived and brainwashed them using a mind control implant.
+Under Sinister's influence, Morph seeks revenge on the X-Men, wreaking havoc with their shapeshifting, blaming the team for betrayal and abandonment.
+In the season finale, thanks to psychic assistance from Professor X, Morph is able to break free from Sinister's control, turning a laser meant to kill Cyclops on Sinister instead.
+After their brain implant was removed at the X-Mansion, a traumatized Morph began recovery with Moira MacTaggert at Muir Island, minimizing their appearances for much of the series.

-In the season 4 episode "Courage", Morph rejoins the X-Men, having a significant role.
+In the fourth season episode "Courage", Morph rejoins the X-Men, having a significant role.
 Despite Moira believing they need more time to recover, Morph goes back to the X-Mansion.
 Shortly after arriving, they and Wolverine go to investigate a robbery at a factory that, unbeknownst to them, manufactures Sentinels.
 After returning to the mansion, the team is attacked by Sentinels, causing Morph to freeze up and inadvertently let Professor X be captured.
 Hoping to make up for their mistake, Morph flies to the location of Professor X, helping the team, and destroying Master Mold.
 Despite overcoming their fears, Morph realizes they are not ready to permanently rejoin the X-Men and chooses to leave.

-Morph makes a final appearance in the series' finale, impersonating Professor X, who had been attacked by Henry Peter Gyrich and was dying.
+Morph makes a final appearance in the series finale, impersonating Professor X, who had been attacked by Henry Peter Gyrich and was dying.
 During these events, Morph permanently rejoins the X-Men.
 When Lilandra Neramani comes to take Professor X to the Shi'ar homeworld to heal, Morph and the rest of the team bid him farewell.